-(e) Should there be less than six (6) months existing before the next Town election in case of vacancy in the office of Mayor or Councilmember for any cause prior to the expiration of their term, then and in such event the vacancy this [thus] created shall be filled at the next Town election.
+(e) Should there be less than six (6) months existing before the next Town election in case of vacancy in the Office of Mayor or Councilmember for any cause prior to the expiration of their term, then in such event the vacancy thus created shall be filled at the next town election.

 Section 307.
-Passage of ordinances.
+Passage of Ordinances

-(a) No ordinance shall be passed at the meeting at which it is introduced.
+- (a) No ordinance shall be passed at the meeting at which it is introduced.
 At any regular or special meeting of the Town Council held not less than six (6) nor more than sixty (60) days after the meeting at which the ordinance was introduced, it shall be passed, or passed as amended, or rejected, or its consideration deferred to some specific future date.
 Any ordinance not passed, passed as amended, rejected or deferred within sixty (60) days of its introduction shall be considered as rejected.
-In case of an emergency as set forth in a finding made by the Town Council, the period between introduction and adoption may be suspended by the unanimous vote of the members of the Town Council who are present, but in no case less than two-thirds of those eligible to vote.

-(b) Every ordinance, unless it is passed as an emergency ordinance shall become effective at the expiration of thirty (30) calendar days following its passage by the Town Council.
-An emergency ordinance shall become effective on the date specified in the ordinance.

-(c) Each ordinance shall be published in a newspaper or newspapers having general circulation in the Town.
+In case of an emergency as set forth in a finding made by the Town Council, the period between introduction and adoption may be suspended by the unanimous vote of the members of the Town Council who are present, but in no case less than two-thirds of those eligible to vote. - (b) Every ordinance, unless it is passed as an emergency ordinance shall become effective at the expiration of thirty (30) calendar days following its passage by the Town Council.
+An emergency ordinance shall become effective on the date specific in the ordinance. - (c) Each ordinance shall be published in a newspaper or newspaper having general circulation in the Town.

 Section 308.
-Referendum.
+Referendum

-If, within thirty (30) days following approval of any ordinance a petition is filed with the Clerk-Treasurer containing the signatures of not less than twenty per centum (20%) of the qualified voters of the Town and requesting that the ordinance be submitted to a vote of the qualified voters of the Town for their approval or disapproval, the Town Council shall have the ordinance requested for referendum, submitted to a vote of the qualified voters of the Town at the next regular Town election or, in the Town Council's discretion, at a special election occurring before the next regular election.
+If, within thirty (30) days following approval of any ordinances a petition is filed with the Clerk Treasurer containing the signatures of not less than twenty per centum (20%) of the qualified voters of the Town and requesting that the ordinance be submitted to a vote of the qualified voters of the Town for their approval or disapproval, the Town Council shall have the ordinance requested for reference, submitted to a vote of the qualified voters of the Town at the next regular election.
 No ordinance shall become effective following the receipt of such petition until and unless approved at the election by a majority of the qualified voters voting on the question.
 An emergency ordinance requested for referendum, shall continue in effect for sixty (60) days following receipt of such petition.
 If the question of approval or disapproval of any emergency ordinance has not been submitted to the qualified voters within sixty (60) days following receipt of the petition, the operation of the ordinance requested for referendum, shall be suspended until approved by a majority of the qualified voters voting on the question at any election.
-Any ordinance disapproved by the voters, shall stand repealed.
+Any ordinance disapproval by the voters, shall stand repealed.
 The annual budget ordinance or other ordinance making any appropriation for current expenses shall not be subject to petitions for referendum.

 Section 309.
-Powers and duties of the Mayor.
+Powers and Duties of the Mayor.